CREATE LOCAL UNIT RECOVERY STATUS FUND

 The bill would require that the commission’s corrective action plan address all of the following conditions:

 · The commission’s retirement system will use uniform actuarial assumptions established by the state treasurer under the act.
+If the state treasurer changes those assumptions after the commission has already applied, the retirement system is not required to use the new assumptions to meet this condition.

 · The Municipal Stability Board determines that the corrective action plan has a reasonable likelihood that one of the following will apply, as applicable: